Once Upon a Honeymoon: Plot

 In Paris, O'Hara and O'Toole go to have new passports made.
 They meet Gaston Le Blanc (Albert Dekker), an American counterintelligence agent posing as a photographer.
 LeBlanc persuades O'Hara to return to the Baron and work as a spy.
 Von Luber becomes suspicious due to O'Hara's persistent questioning.
 O'Toole agrees to broadcast pro-Nazi propaganda after the Baron threatens to turn O'Hara over to the Gestapo.
 O'Toole is then contacted by American counterintelligence who ask him to accept the offer and betray the Baron.
 When O'Hara is found with LeBlanc, who is shot by two Nazi agents, she is placed under house arrest.
 Anna finds her in the hotel and aids in her escape.
-O'Toole goes on the air, but after O'Hara shows up at the studio, he cleverly manages to make it look as if the Baron is trying to overthrow Hitler.
+O'Toole goes on the air, but after O'Hara shows up at the studio, he cleverly manages to make it look as if the Baron is trying to overthrow Hitler by suggesting that Luber is a superior leader even to the Fuhrer.
+O'Toole ends his speech with the idiom "Tell it to the Marines", a cultural reference which Americans would understand as a signal that the entire speech was malarkey but the Germans would miss.
 Von Luber is arrested, and Pat and Katie sneak away.

 They board a ship for America, but Katie later runs into Von Luber on board; the Baron was able to talk his way out of his troubles.
 Now he is on his way to the United States to continue his subversive activities.
 They struggle and Von Luber falls overboard.
 O'Hara tells O'Toole and hesitantly he agrees to tell the Captain.
 The Captain turns the ship around to search for Von Luber, but when O'Hara says that Von Luber cannot swim, the Captain happily turns the ship back towards America.